-Lee Davis has been representing individuals in court since 1986.
+Lee Davis has been representing people in court since 1986.
 From federal court criminal defense to DUI's in Chattanooga, Mr. Davis has successfully represented clients at trial and in appellate courts throughout the country.
 He regularly tries cases before Tennessee state and federal court juries.
-Lee Davis has represented clients in Tennessee, Georgia, Alabama, Florida, Arkansas, Kansas, North Carolina, Virginia, Pennsylvania, New York, Massachusetts and in one case a client in Cadiz, Spain.
+Lee Davis has represented clients in Tennessee, Georgia, Alabama, Florida, Arkansas, Kansas, North Carolina, Virginia, Pennsylvania, Ohio, New York, Massachusetts, Maine and Cadiz, Spain.
 Representative cases have included such varied subjects as federal fraud and white-collar cases to innovative homicide cases.

-Lee Davis also represents those who have been falsely accused of crimes.
-He represented a man in 2011 who was wrongly accused in the disappearance of his wife.
+2. Last year he represented a man who was wrongly accused in the disappearance of his wife.
 Many in the community, law enforcement and the media sought to portray our client as a murderer.
 With patience and an independent investigation our client was exonerated and never charged.
 The case was a tragic accident and our work helped defend an innocent man.

-In 2012 Lee Davis and our team of lawyers and investigators helped defend another man charged in a quite public allegation of sexual assault upon a child.
+3. Lee Davis and our team of lawyers and investigators helped defend another man charged in a public and false allegation of sexual assault upon a child.
 Media outlets and the police assured the public of a conviction.
 Thanks to the hard work from our office the case was dismissed after the grand jury refused to indict.
 Our client, an innocent man, is now putting his life back together after the media tore it apart on a false accusation.

 In civil actions Lee Davis has successfully represented clients at trial winning cases before juries, and in mediation.
 Cases include: age discrimination, retaliatory discharge, negligence, accidents, child injury, real estate, and civil rights cases.